Learn Infotech

 Cross-Site Request Forgery (CSRF) is an attack where malicious requests are made on behalf of an authenticated user.

-✅ Use CSRF tokens with csurf
+✅ Use CSRF tokens with csurf middleware.

 ✅ Implement SameSite cookies.